 Charity Organization Societies: Emergence of Scientific Philanthropy

-Progressives and the Settlement Movement
+The Progressive and the Settlement Movements

 An important challenge to the Progressives’ record was the lack of demonstrated concern about the plight of African Americans.
-Parenthetically, the conditions of white tenant farmers and their families in the southern states were also not targeted (Austin, 2000).
-There is evidence also of “social negligence,” as the young social work profession did not show early support and commitment to service for people of color, particularly the new black urban class, which eventually forced the creation of a parallel system of aid for African Americans by African Americans, among others (Bowles, Hopps, & Clayton, 2016; Carlton-LeNay & Hodges, 1994).
-This separate system was severely under-resourced even when eventually given ideological support and encouragement by social reformer and leader Jane Addams.
-For all of its fame and historical contributions, Hull House, and its leadership, is tainted because of its early unwillingness to serve all Americans and most particularly African Americans and other people of color (Duster, 1970).
-By 1920, African American and Mexicans were offered services.
-In essence, a system of service apartheid (apartness) based on race was established in the social service.
+Parenthetically, the conditions of white tenant farmers and their families in the Southern states were also not targeted (Austin, 2000).
+There is evidence also of “social negligence,” as the young social work profession did not show early support and commitment to service for people of color, particularly the new Black urban class, which eventually forced the creation of a parallel system of aid for African Americans by African Americans, among others (Bowles et al., 2016; Carlton-LeNay & Hodges, 1994).
+This separate system was severely underresourced even when eventually given ideological support and encouragement by social reformer and leader Jane Addams.
+For all of its fame and historical contributions, Hull House and its leadership are tainted because of early unwillingness to serve all Americans and most particularly African Americans and other people of color (Duster, 1970).
+By 1920, African Americans and Mexicans were offered services.
+In essence, a system of separate services based on de jure and de facto racial policies was established in the social service.

 The First Professional Century

-In the 20th century, two periods had particular impact on the profession: one, the New Deal and the Social Security legislation enacted in 1935 under President Franklin D. Roosevelt that was designed to help move the country out of the Great Depression and two, the social welfare legislation during the era of Presidents John F. Kennedy and Lyndon B. Johnson, which included expansion of the Social Security Act (1935) with the enactment of Medicare and Medicaid (1965) and also the Elementary and Secondary Education Act (1965), Older Americans Act (1965), Economic Opportunity Act (1964), and the Fair Housing Act (1968).
+In the 20th century, two periods had particular impact on the profession because of liberal ideology that supports an affirmative role for the government: The New Deal and the Social Security legislation enacted in 1935 under President Roosevelt was designed to help move the country out of the Great Depression, and the social welfare legislation of the Kennedy and Johnson administrations, included expansion of the Social Security Act (1935) with the enactment of Medicare and Medicaid (1965) and the Elementary and Secondary Education Act (1965), Older Americans Act (1965), Economic Opportunity Act (1964), and the Fair Housing Act (1968; NASW’s Social Work, 2020).
 Major civil rights legislation was also enacted, including the 1964 Civil Rights Act and the 1965 Voting Rights Act.

-Later, an organization established in 2009, the American Academy of Social Work and Social Welfare, presented a statement entitled “The Grand Challenges,” which offered a list of twelve problems that were identified for the profession to focus on for the purpose of transforming society.
+The American Academy of Social Work and Social Welfare, established in 2009, presented a statement entitled “The Grand Challenges,” which offered a list of 12 problems that were identified for the profession to focus on for the purpose of transforming society.
 These problems included the need to ensure healthy development for all youth, close the health gap, stop family violence, eradicate social isolation, end homelessness, create social responses to a changing environment, harness technology for social good, promote smart de-carceration, reduce extreme economic inequality, build financial capability for all, and achieve equal opportunity and justice.
+A 13th challenge, ending racism, was announced in January 2020.
 This organization referred to itself as an honor society, although it does not have sanction from an organization with resources (or sway) to engage in the desired preventive initiative that would transform society (Fong et al., 2018).

 The Profession and Its Boundaries

-The translation of evidence-based research into practice has been pushed since the 1990s, underscoring the need to use the most current research in intervention.
+The translation of evidence-based research into practice has been pushed since the 1990s, underscoring the need to use the most current research to refine interventions.
 However, the translation, as well as the research, has not been an easy path.
-Evidence based is actually a prompt to remind practitioners to think “evidence” in both micro and macro practice (Gambrill, 2006, 2008; Hoefer & Jordan, 2008; Thyer, 2008; Briggs, Briggs, & Briggs, 2016).
-Although the profession is moving to accept evidence-based practice, it has not been embraced, and some of the push is driven by forces external to the profession, such as state and county legislation (i.e., third-party funding sources) that require use of evidence-based programs as a prerequisite for reimbursement (Greenwood, 2013; Van Herck, Annemans, Sermeus, & Ramaekers, 2013).
+“Evidence based” is actually a prompt to remind practitioners to think “evidence” in both micro and macro practice (Briggs et al., 2016; Gambrill, 2006, 2008; Hoefer & Jordan, 2008; Nair & Guerrero, 2013; Thyer, 2008).
+Although the profession is moving to accept evidence-based practice, it has not been embraced, and some of the push is driven by forces external to the profession, such as state and county legislation (i.e., third-party funding sources) that require use of evidence-based programs as a prerequisite for reimbursement (Greenwood, 2013; Van Herck et al., 2013).

-In an effort to enhance professionalization and status, major restructuring and consolidation of professional organizations took place in the 1950s with the formation of the Council on Social Work Education (1952) and the National Association of Social Workers (1956) (Austin, 2000).
-The former spearheaded needed oversight of the enterprise that educated and socialized members, while the latter provided the structure for organizational unity to a former, fragmented set of methods/program-based associations.
+In an effort to enhance professionalization and status, major restructuring and consolidation of professional organizations took place in the 1950s with the formation of the CSWE in 1952 and the NASW in 1956 (Austin, 2000).
+The former spearheaded needed oversight of the enterprise that educated and socialized members, while the latter provided the structure for organizational unity to a former, fragmented set of methods and program-based associations.
 Developing unity was hard to achieve initially and hard to sustain over time, as several specific interest groups formed separate associations (i.e., National Association of Black Social Workers and the North American Association of Christian Social Workers).
-There are also three national organizations that formed since the 1980s that focus on the macro end of social work—the Association for Community Organization and Social Administration, Influencing Social Policy (ISP), and the Network of Social Work Management (NSWM)—each with their own journals to enhance the macro knowledge and skill of the profession.
-One committee supported by NASW is Political Action for Candidate Election (PACE), which encourages social workers to help elect individuals who support social justice, a theme that was given greater emphasis in the 2003 NASW Policy Statement and has recently been updated and revised (National Association of Social Workers, 2018).
+There are also three national organizations that formed since the 1980s that focus on the macro end of social work—the Association for Community Organization and Social Administration, Influencing Social Policy, and the Network of Social Work Management—each with their own journals to enhance the macro knowledge and skill of the profession.
+One outgrowth of NASW is its Political Action for Candidate Election, which encourages social workers to help elect individuals who support social justice, a theme that was given greater emphasis in the 2003 NASW Policy Statement, which has been updated and revised (NASW, 2018).

 During Clinton’s first term, the Democrats lost control of Congress to the Republicans, who started building a “conservative opportunity society” under the leadership of House Speaker Newt Gingrich.
-A conservative manifesto, Contract with America, became an influential document with a major focus on reducing welfare and strengthening some families while at the same time punishing other families economically.
+A conservative manifesto, “Contract with America,” became an influential document with a major focus on reducing welfare and strengthening some families while at the same time punishing other families economically (Gingrich, 1994).
 This document influenced conservative thought and had a role in ending “welfare as we knew it.”
 Facing an election, President Clinton finally supported the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, which focused on stiffer work requirements and limitations on the length of time recipients could receive financial (or welfare) benefits (Karger & Stoesz, 2018).
-The passage of the new law was not unrelated to public perceptions relative to racial stereotypes about AFDC (Aid to Families and Dependent Children) recipients (Gilens, 1999 as reported in Figueira-McDonough, 2007).
+The passage of the new law was not unrelated to public perceptions relative to racial stereotypes about recipients of Aid to Families and Dependent Children (Gilens, 1999, as reported in Figueira-McDonough, 2007).
 When Clinton became president, he inherited a deficit from the first Bush presidency, but he left a surplus.

 The 2006 Congressional election resulted in a victory for Democrats, a defeat for the Republicans, and a strong rebuke of the Bush agenda, largely because of the unpopular Iraq War and the response to the victims of Hurricane Katrina.
-Correlative to the war question per se and loss of American lives was the escalating cost of the conflict contributing to the national debt and stagnation in domestic and non-defense policies and programs.
-The 2006 election was not a clarion call or mandate for the return to a more expansive social welfare philosophy; however, it did throw cold water on the thirty-year spell of conservatism.
+Correlative to the war question per se and loss of American lives was the escalating cost of the conflict contributing to the national debt and stagnation in domestic and nondefense policies and programs.
+The 2006 election was not a clarion call or mandate for a return to a more expansive social welfare philosophy; however, it did throw cold water on the 30-year spell of conservatism.
 Within the 110th Congress, many new leaders demonstrated a strong history of support for public aid, particularly the Speaker of the U.S. House of Representatives, Nancy Pelosi (D-CA), the first woman to hold this position.

 Big Achievement and Big Angst

-The 2012 election was significant because of a new dynamic in campaign financing due to the Supreme Court ruling Citizens United, which permitted unlimited contributions from corporations (Citizens United v.
-Federal Election Commission, 2010).
-State and federal elections results confirmed congressional victories for the Republicans, but Democrats maintained the presidency.
-Barack Obama pressed for legislation in a number of areas but found resistance from the Republican Congress.
-He moved some of his agenda forward through extensive use of executive orders.
+Angst was channeled into the Tea Party, a new right movement that surfaced in January 2009 after the Troubled Asset Relief Program was passed under President Bush in late 2008.
+The Tea Party held sway in the 2010 election, purging both Democrats and moderate Republicans.
+Gridlock prevailed in a polarized Congress.
+The 2012 election was significant because of a new dynamic in campaign financing due to the Supreme Court ruling in Citizens United v.
+Federal Election Commission, which permitted unlimited contributions from corporations.
+State and federal election results confirmed congressional victories for the Republicans, but Democrats maintained the presidency.
+Barack Obama pressed for legislation in a number of areas but found resistance from the Republican Congress, including a successful initiative to block his appointment of a Supreme Court justice, an honor that fell to the 45th President.
+Obama moved some of his agenda forward through extensive use of executive orders.